If you live in North America or anywhere else in the world, getting to Ireland by air is obviously the fastest way to reach your destination.

 Play

-Play is a new low-cost Icelandic airline that flys from several cities in the U.S. including Stewart International Airport in New Windsor, NY, Boston, Baltimore and Washington, D.C.
-(Dulles International).
+Play is a low-cost Icelandic airline that flies from Stewart International Airport in New Windsor, NY, as well as Baltimore, Boston, and Washington, D.C.
+(Dulles).

 From the United Kingdom